Philadelphia Flyers: Early years (1967–1971)

-By the time training camp came around, it was clear that Clarke was the team's best player, and he quickly became a fan favorite.
-His 15 goals and 31 assists in his rookie season earned him a trip to the NHL All-Star Game.
-Despite his arrival, the team struggled in 1969–70, recording only 17 wins – the fewest in franchise history and set the NHL team record for most ties in a season (24).
+Clarke's 15 goals and 31 assists in his rookie season earned him a trip to the NHL All-Star Game.
+However, the team struggled in 1969–70, recording only 17 wins — the fewest in franchise history — while also setting the NHL record for most ties in a season (24).
 They lost the tiebreaker for the final playoff spot to the Oakland Seals, missing the playoffs for the first time.

-On December 11, 1969, the Flyers introduced what became one of the team's best-known traditions: playing a recording of Kate Smith singing "God Bless America" instead of "The Star-Spangled Banner" before important games.
+On December 11, 1969, the Flyers introduced what became one of the team's best-known traditions: playing a recording of Kate Smith singing "God Bless America" instead of "The Star-Spangled Banner" with specific games.
 The perception was that the team was more successful on these occasions, so the tradition grew.
 The move was initially done by Flyers Promotion Director Lou Scheinfeld as a way to defray national tensions at the time of the Vietnam War: Scheinfeld noticed that people regularly left their seats and walked around during the anthem, but showed more respect and often sang along to "God Bless America".
-As of the close of the 2016–17 season, the Flyers have a record of 100–29–5 when "God Bless America" was sung prior to Flyers home games.

-In 1970–71, the Flyers had bounced back from the previous season and returned to the playoffs, but were swept by the Chicago Blackhawks in the first round.
-Even though the team had improved their record in his second season behind the bench, head coach Vic Stasiuk was replaced by Fred Shero in the off-season.
+In 1970–71, the Flyers bounced back from the previous season and returned to the playoffs, but were swept by the Chicago Black Hawks in the first round.
+Even though the team improved their record in his second season behind the bench, head coach Vic Stasiuk was replaced by Fred Shero in the offseason.
 The team was involved in a three-way trade that sent Bernie Parent to the Toronto Maple Leafs while receiving Rick MacLeish from the Boston Bruins.